PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   dedicated indexed owner, preserves public and legacy boundaries with the pre-permutation instead of mutating shared post constants, and hands the maintained graph index directly to the existing native-activation fusion.
+- the current checkpoint moves PReLU passthrough to a dedicated indexed owner, preserves alpha remapping and zero-match pruning, uses copy-on-write for shared alpha, retains exact SiNet correspondence lineage, and never mutates a shared post-permutation buffer.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain